-Avoid installing wire and wicker nests, as these can catch toes, (and, in the case of wicker, are hard to clean).
-Wood is a good option, but plastic is the most practical as it can be cleaned and reused endlessly.
+Avoid installing wire and wicker ensts, as these can snag the birds fragile toes.
+Wood is a good option, but plastic is probably the most practical as it can be cleaned and reused endlessly.

 For birds of breeding age, nesting and chick-rearing is what it's all about